Finder makes money from featured partners, but editorial opinions are our own.

 What is the dividend yield?

-The dividend yield is presented as a percentage and indicates the value of the dividend payment in relation to the cost of the shares.
-It is calculated by determining what percentage of the share price is returned to the investor as income.
+The dividend yield measures the value of a company's dividend payment in relation to the cost of the company's shares.

 Dividend yield example